Post-quantum cryptography: Multivariate cryptography

-This includes cryptographic systems such as the Rainbow (Unbalanced Oil and Vinegar) scheme which is based on the difficulty of solving systems of multivariate equations.
-Various attempts to build secure multivariate equation encryption schemes have failed.
-However, multivariate signature schemes like Rainbow could provide the basis for a quantum secure digital signature.
-The Rainbow Signature Scheme is patented (the patent expires in August 2029).
+This includes cryptographic systems such as the Unbalanced Oil and Vinegar signature scheme which is based on the difficulty of solving systems of multivariate equations.
+Various attempts to build secure multivariate equation encryption schemes have been broken, notably the Rainbow signature.

 Hash-based cryptography

-This includes cryptographic systems such as Lamport signatures, the Merkle signature scheme, the XMSS, the SPHINCS, and the WOTS schemes.
+This includes cryptographic systems such as Lamport signatures, the Merkle signature scheme, the XMSS, the SPHINCS, the WOTS and the SPHINCS^{+} schemes.
 Hash based digital signatures were invented in the late 1970s by Ralph Merkle and have been studied ever since as an interesting alternative to number-theoretic digital signatures like RSA and DSA.
 Their primary drawback is that for any hash-based public key, there is a limit on the number of signatures that can be signed using the corresponding set of private keys.
 This fact reduced interest in these signatures until interest was revived due to the desire for cryptography that was resistant to attack by quantum computers.
 There appear to be no patents on the Merkle signature scheme and there exist many non-patented hash functions that could be used with these schemes.
 The stateful hash-based signature scheme XMSS developed by a team of researchers under the direction of Johannes Buchmann is described in RFC 8391.

-Note that all the above schemes are one-time or bounded-time signatures, Moni Naor and Moti Yung invented UOWHF hashing in 1989 and designed a signature based on hashing (the Naor-Yung scheme) which can be unlimited-time in use (the first such signature that does not require trapdoor properties).
+Note that all the above schemes are one-time or bounded-time signatures.
+Moni Naor and Moti Yung invented UOWHF hashing in 1989 and designed a signature based on hashing (the Naor-Yung scheme) which can be unlimited-time in use (the first such signature that does not require trapdoor properties).

 Code-based cryptography

 This includes cryptographic systems which rely on error-correcting codes, such as the McEliece and Niederreiter encryption algorithms and the related Courtois, Finiasz and Sendrier Signature scheme.
 The original McEliece signature using random Goppa codes has withstood scrutiny for over 40 years.
 However, many variants of the McEliece scheme, which seek to introduce more structure into the code used in order to reduce the size of the keys, have been shown to be insecure.
 The Post-Quantum Cryptography Study Group sponsored by the European Commission has recommended the McEliece public key encryption system as a candidate for long term protection against attacks by quantum computers.
-In 2025 NIST announced plans to standardize the code-based HQC encryption algorithm.
+In 2025, NIST announced plans to standardize the code-based HQC encryption algorithm.